 Sculpture Park in Harare

 Turbulence in Zimbabwe has made tough conditions harder for Zimbabwean sculptors, inheritors of a proud tradition.
 They are now short of customers for their excellent work and struggle in difficult conditions.
 Sculpture at Kingham Lodge has not only supported this work by buying and selling their sculpture but also through grants that have provided a borehole for fresh water, building of a schoolroom and exhibition space and providing a wheelchair for an artist.

 Helen and Douglas House

-Helen & Douglas House cares for terminally ill children, young adults and their families at their hospice in Oxford and at home.
+Helen & Douglas House cares for terminally ill babies, children and young adults, and supports their families, at their hospice in Oxford, at home and in hospital.
 They provide medical, emotional and practical support, helping families deal with the implications of living with a child who will die prematurely, so they can make the most of their time together.
 Helen & Douglas House rely on the generosity of supporters like us to help people live life to the full, even when that life is short.